Alvin Greene: Questions about candidacy

-After Greene was declared the winner and Rawl congratulated him on his win, Democratic officials began to voice opposition and to raise questions about Greene and his campaign.
-He did not attend the state Democratic party convention, did not file legally required forms with the Secretary of the Senate or Federal Election Commission, and attempted to pay his $10,440 filing fee with a personal check, rather than a check from a campaign account.
+Greene was declared the winner and Rawl congratulated him on his win, but Democratic officials began to voice opposition and to raise questions about Greene and his campaign.
+He did not attend the state Democratic party convention, did not file legally required forms with the Secretary of the Senate or Federal Election Commission, and attempted to pay his $10,440 filing fee with a personal check instead of a check from a campaign account.

-Though his primary victory baffled many, some explanations have been offered.
+Though his primary victory baffled many, some possible explanations were offered.
 South Carolina State Senator Robert Ford claimed that the surname "Greene" is common among African-Americans, and suggested that fact may have caused African-American voters to identify with him.
 Some, including House Majority Whip Jim Clyburn, speculated that Greene was a Republican plant and called for an investigation into the primary.
 Officials noted that similar tactics had been used in the past, including in a 1990 primary in South Carolina.
 Greene denied the assertion that he was a Republican plant.
-Vic Rawl's campaign issued a press release that election forensics analyst Dr. Walter Mebane had "performed second-digit Benford's law tests on the precinct returns from the Senate race" and found improbable vote patterns.
-Dr. Michael Miller reportedly found a significant difference in the vote percentages in absentee voters and Election Day voters, indicating a corrupted count.
+Vic Rawl's campaign issued a press release that election forensics analyst Walter Mebane had "performed second-digit Benford's law tests on the precinct returns from the Senate race" and found improbable vote patterns.
+Michael Miller reportedly found a significant difference in the vote percentages in absentee voters and election day voters, indicating a corrupted count.

 Some commentators raised questions about the source of Greene's funding for the $10,440 filing fee.
 Federal and state law requires a candidate to pay a filing fee out of his own pocket.
 Greene claimed that he paid the filing fee by saving two years of his service pay.
-However, Greene qualified to be represented by a public defender in his obscenity case.
+However, Greene qualified to be represented by a public defender in his obscenity case, in which charges were handed down that same year.
 Former state Democratic Party chairman Dick Harpootlian told NPR that this revelation raised doubts about whether Greene could have afforded the filing fee.

-In response to an official protest filed by Rawl, the executive committee of the South Carolina Democratic Party conducted a formal hearing on June 17, 2010, to assess the legitimacy of the primary election results.
+In response to an official protest filed by Rawl, the executive committee of the South Carolina Democratic Party conducted a formal hearing on June 17, 2010 to assess the legitimacy of the primary election results.
 Greene neither attended nor sent a representative to the hearing.
 The executive committee of the South Carolina Democratic Party voted 55 to 10 to reject Rawl's request for a new Senate primary, finding insufficient evidence of impropriety to disturb the primary election result.

 On June 27, 2010, the South Carolina Law Enforcement Division and the 5th Circuit Solicitor's office announced that they were investigating Greene's finances.
 On the same day, it emerged that Greene's public defender had been replaced by a private attorney.
-On July 9, 2010, Greene was cleared of wrongdoing after a state criminal probe determined Greene had indeed paid the filing fee from his own personal funds.
+On July 9, 2010, Greene was cleared of wrongdoing after a state criminal probe determined he had indeed paid the $10,400 election-related filing fee from his own personal funds.